 All of this in mind, I give you, “Touring Turkey, Bulgaria, and Romania.”

 Turkish Airlines Awesomeness

 And we’re back on the road again!
 Not too much of note as last night and today were travel days.
-Getting ready to leave for a trip always feels a little like running a marathon—frantic packing and last-minute arrangements.
+Getting ready to leave for a trip always feels a little like running a marathon—frantic packing, last-minute arrangements.
+And there are minor things—like visas—you need to prepare for when you travel to Turkey.
 By the time you get to the airport, you’re completely exhausted.
 It just emphasizes how desperately needed your vacation is.

 We saw an older woman, clearly foreign, attempting to get on the escalator beside ours at Dulles.
 Fairly entertaining.
 She was struggling, poor thing.
 She’d try, get scared, and then try again, all the while laughing.
 I assumed it was her first time and, midway up, I started wondering how she was going to manage getting off without almost killing herself.
 Fortunately, her family was at the top to assist her, and they were all laughing hysterically together.
 Got to our gate after and had our traditional airport libations before boarding our overnight flight.

 Kudos to Turkish Air, by the way.
 This is the second time we’ve flown with them and they don’t let you down.
 Jeff and I decided Air France and Icelandair were equally awesome and, altogether, make up our top three airlines to date.
 This time, my Turkish Air flight was not a hot box.
 (I think last time I sweat ten pounds of water weight.
 Not necessarily a bad thing when you look at the bright side.)
 Lots of movies, substantial food, and Turkish Delight.
 I pretty much slept the whole flight.